pmanzoni/pythonMQTT_062018/MQTT Lab 2.md

 ## Second step: sending data from a LoPy with the PySense board.

-Using as a reference the code of the previous step, create a MicroPython periodic publisher that sends the generated number from your LoPy to your Ubidots device.
+Using as a reference the information of the previous step, create a MicroPython periodic publisher that sends some values sensed with your  PySense to a specifically created variable in your Ubidots device.

+Use as a reference the code examples in the directory https://github.com/pmanzoni/pythonMQTT_062018/tree/master/code

 ## Third step: creating dashbord elements.